AndroidWithRossyn/AdMob-Best-Practices-Android/README.md

 ## 📌 About This Repo

-This is an ongoing project where I will be adding practical examples and code for all major AdMob ad formats, including:
+I will be adding practical examples and code for all major AdMob ad formats, including:

 - Banner Ads
 - Interstitial Ads